Foreign involvement in the Myanmar civil war (2021–present): China

 The International Crisis Group said China seeks to maintain relations with all the main parties to preserve its leverage and stop geopolitical rivals from capitalising on turmoil.

 On 6 December 2023, Chinese foreign minister and CCP Central Foreign Affairs Commission Office director Wang Yi urged to "achieve domestic reconciliation" and "continue the political transformation process" in Myanmar during a meeting with Myanmar's Foreign Minister Than Swe.
 On 4 January 2024, which is Myanmar's Independence Day, China opted to remain silent and did not send a congratulatory message, unlike prior years when General Secretary of the Chinese Communist Party Xi Jinping personally sent such congratulatory messages.
 NUG had written to Beijing officially to request China to stop providing arms to the ruling military junta, and received an acknowledgement of receipt without substantive reply.

+Since 2024, Beijing has played a key role in reintegrating Myanmar back into the international community, pressuring rebel groups operating in Shan State to reopen the Muse-Mandalay road, a key logistical artery for Chinese imports/exports and the wider Belt and Road Initiative.
+In a video recorded by pro-Tatmadaw media during the 2025 Tianjin SCO summit, Min Aung Hlaing personally thanked China for "exerting pressure on the armed groups in the border regions for the development of northern Myanmar."

 China's foreign ministry announced that a formal ceasefire agreement was signed between the Myanmar military and Myanmar National Democratic Alliance Army (MNDAA) following talks in Kunming, and starting on 18 January 2025.
 Myanmar Now reported that under China's pressure, MNDAA had "agreed to return control of the northern Shan State capital to the Myanmar military regime," and that ceasefire agreement terms may include MNDAA's withdrawal from Lashio by June.
 The Myanmar Now article notes that commander Peng Daxun had been "summoned to China’s Yunnan Province in late October and held there indefinitely" under detention, and his "status and whereabouts are still unknown".
 The Irrawaddy, citing a Federal Political Negotiation and Consultative Committee source, reported that Chinese authorities have placed the MNDAA leader under house arrest "to pressure his troops to withdraw from the northern Shan State capital Lashio".

 During the Kyaukphyu clashes in Rakhine State where major Chinese projects are located, about 20 skilled Chinese soldiers were reportedly operating drones to attack on Arakan Army on behalf of the Myanmar military junta.
+According to the BBC and Irrawaddy, the AA's location in Rakhine State, which borders other regional countries like India, limits China's ability to pressure it into a ceasefire, unlike the MNDAA and TNLA which has done ceasefire under Chinese pressure.
+During Chinese Foreign Minister Wang Yi visit to Naypyidaw from April 25 to April 26, Min Aung Hlaing reportedly sought China's help in negotiating peace with the Arakan Army and assistance in recovering cities from Rakhine State.